sousquared/Blur-Training_Cifar10/README.md

 This AlexNet has different kernel-size and dense-size due to the image size of Cifar10.
 This AlexNet is the same structure with [this site (in Japanese)][alexnet-cifar10].

-## Usage
+## Usage: `blurnet/main.py`
-In all training scripts, you need to use `--exp-name` or `-n` option to define your experiment's name.
+For `main.py`, you need to use `--exp-name` or `-n` option to define your experiment's name.
 Then the experiment's name is used for managing results under `logs/` directory.
 You can choose the training mode from {normal,blur-all,blur-half,blur-step,blur-half-data} by using `--mode [TRAINING MODE]` option.

 - **normal**